SykoLover

 Greed

+We all dream of creating a great life for our families, but when taken too far it turns into greed and removes our ability to enjoy the moment.
 If you are reading this, you are alive.
 If you have food, clothing and shelter, that is enough.
 Stay ambitious but, count your blessings.
 Being content with what you currently have is mental freedom.

 Pride